 - Camino Frances

-The most famous and popular Camino de Santiago route.
-Eat in the best city for tapas in Spain and visit the fantastic cathedrals of Burgos and Leon.
-Plus, all the tapas in Leon comes for free!
+This is the most famous and popular Camino de Santiago route.
+Eat in the best city for tapas in Spain, and visit the fantastic cathedrals of Burgos and Leon.
+Plus, all the tapas in Leon are free.

 - Camino del Norte